airshipit/drydock/helm_drydock/objects/readme.md

 ### Phased Data ###

-In other words, as a modeled object goes from design to apply to build the model keeps the data separated to retain reference values and provide context around particular attribute values.

-* Design - The data ingested from sources such as Formation
-* Apply - Computing inheritance of design data to render an effective site design
-* Build - Maintaining actions taken to implement the design and the results

-Currently only applies to BaremetalNodes as no other design parts flow through the build process.
+The *source* of the data in a object instance can be one of three types.

+* Designed - This is data directly ingested by Drydock representing a design part (Site, HostProfile, etc...) supplied by an external source
+* Compiled - This is designed data that has been processed through the Drydock inheritance / merge system.
+It is the effective design that will be implemented.
+* Build - This is the result of actual implementation.
+It should basically match the compiled view of the model, but might have some additional information only available after implementation.